-

 Bus journey 260 km, duration approx. 4 h

-Batteries charged and cameras packed - today you're heading to the famous Etosha National Park.
-During the drive into the park to your accommodation you can see zebras, springboks and giraffes, and with a bit of luck you might also see lions, elephants, rhinos and leopards.
-The camera will be in constant use to capture these beautiful impressions.
-You'll spend the night in a camp in the south of the park.
+Batteries charged and cameras packed – today you're off to the famous Etosha National Park.
+During the drive into the park to your accommodation, you can expect to see zebras, springboks and giraffes, and with a bit of luck, perhaps even lions, elephants, rhinos and leopards.
+Your camera will be in constant use, capturing these wonderful sights.
+You will be staying at a lodge outside the park.
 (B,L,D)

-You spend the whole day in Etosha National Park on safari in an open safari vehicle.
-The park has a large wildlife population with around 114 mammal species and over 350 bird species, making it one of the most important game reserves in Africa.
-The various waterholes are very busy: oryx antelopes, plains zebras, springboks and elephants linger at the refreshing water, as do the hungry lions.
-Today you will spend the night in another camp in the north-east of the park.
-(F,M,A)
+You will spend the entire day on safari in Etosha National Park in an open safari vehicle.
+With around 114 mammal species and over 350 bird species, the park boasts a large wildlife population, making it one of Africa's most important wildlife reserves.
+Waterholes are busy with various animals: oryx antelopes, plains zebras, springboks, and elephants are found at the refreshing water.
+The hungry lions are there too.
+Today, you'll be staying at another camp in the northeast of the park.
+(B,L,D)

 Bus journey 170 km, duration approx. 9 h

-On the way to the next accommodation, you will stop at the largest iron meteorite in the world.
-The 40-ton Hoba meteorite is located in the Otavi Mountains, about 20 kilometers west of Grootfontein, and was discovered by chance while ploughing just 100 years ago.
-Today, you will also visit the Maria Bronn Church and the school that goes with it.
-The school is mainly attended by children from the rural area, and you will get an insight into the country's school system.
-In the afternoon, you will reach the Waterberg Resort.
+On the way to your next accommodation, you will stop at the largest iron meteorite in the world.
+The 40-tonne Hoba meteorite is located in the Otavi Mountains, about 20 kilometres west of Grootfontein, and was only accidentally discovered 100 years ago while ploughing.
+In the afternoon, you will reach your lodge in the Waterberg Wilderness area.
 (B,L,D)

 Distance travelled by bus 460 km, duration approx. 5.5 h

-The Waterberg Plateau is a 50 km long and 16 km wide shimmering red table mountain in the middle of the Kalahari.
-It rises majestically up to 200 m from the ground and prevents the Kalahari sand from reaching the central plateau of Namibia.
-After breakfast, explore this diverse landscape and the brick-red sandstone formations, which are surrounded by lush vegetation.
-You hike up to one of the plateaus to get a sense of the seemingly endless expanse of this area and explore its wildlife at the same time.
-In the afternoon, you return to Windhoek.
+The Waterberg Plateau is a 50 km long and 16 km wide, red-shimmering table mountain in the middle of the Kalahari.
+It rises majestically up to 200 m from the ground and prevents the Kalahari sand from encroaching too far into the central highlands of Namibia.
+After breakfast, you will explore this diverse landscape and the brick-red sandstone formations, which are fringed with lush vegetation.
+You will hike up one of the plateaus to glimpse the sheer endless expanse of this area while simultaneously exploring its wildlife.
+In the afternoon, you will head back to Windhoek.
 (B,L,D)

 Bus journey 280 km, duration approx. 3.5 h